-Cocaine can be snorted, smoked, and injected into the bloodstream but snorting cocaine delivers the “high” that lasts the longest, making it the method of choice among many users.
-While snorting cocaine may give you more bang for your buck, snorting can actually cause extensive damage to your nose over time and some of this damage may be permanent.
+Cocaine can be snorted, smoked, and injected into the bloodstream, but snorting cocaine delivers the “high” that lasts the longest, making it the method of choice among many users.
+While snorting cocaine may give you more bang for your buck, snorting can cause extensive damage to your nose over time, and some of this damage may be permanent.

-Cocaine’s effects on the nose damage the mucous membrane linings and also interfere with blood flow to the nose.
-While the damage done to the membrane linings results from direct contact with cocaine, decreased blood flow stems from the effects cocaine has on neurotransmitter outputs in the brain, specifically epinephrine and norepinephrine.
-These chemicals help regulate blood flow throughout the body.
+Cocaine’s effects on the nose damage the mucous membrane linings and interfere with blood flow to the nose.
+While the damage to the membrane linings results from direct contact with cocaine, decreased blood flow stems from the effects that cocaine constricts blood vessels.
+Tightening of blood vessels limits the blood flow to the nose.

-Short-term cocaine effects on the nose pave the way for the more serious problems that develop with chronic use.
-To start out, the powder absorbs through the mucous membrane linings and enters the bloodstream.
-Since most forms of cocaine powder are cut with other materials, such as laxatives and caffeine, these substances also do damage when snorting cocaine.
+Short-term cocaine effects on the nose pave the way for the more serious problems with chronic use.
+To start, the powder absorbs through the mucous membrane linings and enters the bloodstream.
+Since most forms of cocaine powder are cut with other materials, such as laxatives and caffeine, these substances also damage when snorting cocaine.

 When the septum (the wall that divides your nasal cavity in half) becomes misaligned, one nostril appears larger than the other.
 This is what’s known as a deviated septum.
 This condition develops as repeated irritation to the cartilage and mucous lining start to alter the shape of the septum.